 (Entitled to attend/Actually attended)

-As envisaged by the Code, the Board has established Nomination, Remuneration and Audit Committees, with formally delegated duties and responsibilities.
-The terms of reference for these Committees are available upon request.
+The Board has established Nomination, Remuneration and Audit Committees, with formally delegated duties and responsibilities.
+The terms of reference for these Committees are available on this website.

 The key responsibilities of the Audit Committee are to: